edfvr/alx-low_level_programming/0x00-hello_world/README.md

 A script that compiles a C file and creates an executable named `cisfun`.

 ## 4. Hello, puts
-Write a C program that prints exactly `"Programming is like building a multilingual puzzle`, followed by a new line.
+Write a C program that prints exactly `Programming is like building a multilingual puzzle`, followed by a new line.
 - Use the function `puts`
 - Don't use `printf`